zerotier/lf/README.md

 * `records.lf`: Flat data file containing all records in binary serialized format.
 This file will get quite large over time.
 * `weights.b??`: Record proof of work weights with 96-bit weights striped across three memory mapped files to reduce I/O load during weight updates
 * `graph.bin`: Memory mapped record linkage graph data structure
-* `wharrgarbl-table.bin`: Static table used by proof of work algorithm
+* `wharrgarbl-table.bin`: Static table used by proof of work algorithm, auto-generated on first use

 The node will also create or modify `client.json` to add its own local (127.0.0.1) HTTP URL so that client queries on the local system will use it.